How to draw wireframes in 5 simple steps

 Although hand drawing wireframes might seem straightforward with its extremely low barrier to entry, there’s quite a bit more to it than first meets the eye.
 A good hand sketched wireframe isn't quite as simple as a few boxes and CTAs jotted down on the back of a scrap of paper.

-If you want your drawn wireframes to be a success, you really need to think about what the purpose of your design is and how it's going to benefit your overall design flow in the long run.
+If you want your drawn wireframes to be a success, you really need to think about what the purpose of your wireframe drawing is and how it's going to benefit the design process in long run.
 Here is the Uizard guide to drawing an app or website wireframe...

 Skip to section: